dyc3/senior-design/solution-overview.typ

 #figure(
   image("figures/deployment-new.svg"),
-  caption: "Deployment Diagram: High level overview of OTT's new architecture with a load balancer" ) <Figure::deployment-new>
+  caption: [Deployment Diagram: High level overview of OTT's new architecture with a load balancer.
+A diagram of OTT's production deployment is shown in @Figure::deployment-geo.]
+) <Figure::deployment-new>

 @Figure::monolith-class-new shows what the Monolith's internals will look like after we take into account the load balancer.